MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     **Phases**: Setup → Foundation → US1 only
     **Tasks**: T001 - T045 (45 tasks)
     **Estimated Time**: 6-8 hours for developer familiar with ASP.NET Core/Blazor
-    **Deliverable**: Users can upload and view personal documents
+    **Deliverable**: Users can upload and view their documents
     ```

-1. In the Chat view, enter the following command:
+1. In the Chat view, enter a command that starts the implement workflow using the MVP first strategy:

+    Create a command that specifies the range of tasks required to implement the MVP version of the feature.
+Use the task range specified in the Implementation Strategy section of the tasks.md file.

+    For example (referencing the MVP implementation example from the previous step), you might enter the following command:

     ```dotnetcli
     speckit/implement Implement the MVP first strategy (Tasks: T001 - T045)
     ```

     This command instructs GitHub Copilot to begin implementing the tasks required for the MVP version of the document upload and management feature.

+    > **IMPORTANT**:The command that you enter must reference the specific task range defined in your tasks.md file.

 1. Monitor GitHub Copilot's response and provide assistance in the Chat view.